-Today I’m going to show you how to create an IKEA Makeup Vanity Cart that rolls around!
-It’s the perfect solution for a too small, or shared bathroom.
-I love a good IKEA hack and this IKEA Raskog hack has to be one of my favorite ones to date!
+Today I will to show you how to create an IKEA Makeup Vanity Cart that rolls around!
+It’s the perfect solution for a too-small or shared bathroom.
+I love a good IKEA hack, and this IKEA Raskog hack has to be one of my favorite ones to date!
 Keep reading to find out how I did it.

 IKEA Raksog Cart

 Metal Utensil Holder from IKEA

 Vinyl Lettering for the Front of the Cart – I made mine with my Cricut Machine- the font is called Budmo and can be downloaded for free online.

 The rolling vanity is a very slightly modified Raskog Cart.
 I have to tell you I LOVE THESE THINGS!
 I have 4 now.
 One for my office, one for sewing supplies, one for the “art” stuff in the kitchen, and now this one.
 They are the perfect functional piece of furniture and can be used in many different ways, not just as a vanity cart or dressing table.